 Proctalgia fugax refers to the sudden onset of severe pain in the rectal area, which can last from seconds to minutes.
-The pain is sporadic and can be without warning.
-Possible causes include stress, constipation, or an abscess.
+The pain is sporadic, can be without warning, and occurs due to muscle spasms in the anal canal.

 People with proctalgia fugax may experience sudden and severe muscle cramps in their anal canal that can cause sharp, stabbing pains.